Robert Fellmeth: Education

-Initial Consumer Advocacy
+Initial consumer advocacy

 While at Harvard Law School, Fellmeth became one of the original "Nader's Raiders," working as part of the consumer movement of the 1960s and '70s with consumer advocate Ralph Nader.
 He was one of the initial 7 law students investigating the Federal Trade Commission in 1968, and was one of three co-authors of The Nader Report on the Federal Trade Commission.

 After its publication, he organized what was then called "Nader's Raiders" in the summer of 1969, raising funds and recruiting researchers divided into 5 groups examining the performance of the FDA, Department of Agriculture, air pollution and water pollution control and the transportation regulation of the Interstate Commerce Commission (ICC), respectively.
 Resulting books included The Chemical Feast, Vanishing Air, Water Wasteland, Sewing the Wind, and the Interstate Commerce Omission.
 He supervised the ICC project of 7 law students, resulting in a jointly authored book, The Interstate Commerce Omission (Grossman, 1969).
 During this period, Life Magazine featured these researchers in an article entitled "The Lone Ranger Gets a Posse" and picturing the students, including Fellmeth and the team directors, standing behind Nader on the Capitol steps.

 Fellmeth remained with Nader after graduation from the Harvard Law School in 1970.
 He then directed a study of land use policy in California, under the aegis of Nader's Center for Study of Responsive Law, producing a report and then the book: The Politics of Land (Grossman, 1970).
 From 1971 to 1973, he directed the Nader Congress Project as part of that Center.
 That Project produced 30- to 50-page profiles of every incumbent member of Congress, written by young journalists and journalism students, with support from volunteer researchers in the state capitols and Congressional districts.
 The profiles included demographics about districts, campaign finance details and campaign promises, and included early revelation of committee votes of members (previously not easily available publicly).
 Many of the profiles were published in summary form in newspapers in the relevant Congressional districts just prior to the 1972 elections.
-The profile writing part of the Congress Project was overseen by Joan Claybrook, later director of the National Highway Traffic Safety Administration and later President of the national consumer and public interest organization: Public Citizen.
+The profile writing part of the Congress Project was overseen by Joan Claybrook, later director of the National Highway Traffic Safety Administration and later president of the national consumer and public interest organization: Public Citizen.

 The Project also published five books about the major committees of the Congress, with Fellmeth contributing to The Commerce Committees book edited by Project Director David Price, later a member of Congress.
 The Project also produced the best seller Who Runs Congress.
 Fellmeth wrote the preface as project director, with the book's authorship divided among David Zwick, James Fallows, and Mark Green.